-Titles were recommended by WNA Charter Participants, faculty members, and subject experts from the Cooperative Africana Microform Project (CAMP).
+Titles were recommended by WNA Charter Participants, faculty members, and subject experts from the Cooperative Africana Materials Project (CAMP).
 The final material was selected for its breadth of coverage, diversity of viewpoints, and historical significance.

 Titles include such key publications as: